Posts Tagged ‘terracycle’

 Organic Fertilizer and Worms

-Now my absolute favorite is worm castings, but in the past it’s been difficult to find in small enough quanitites for a reasonable price.
-But I have found a source recently; it’s packaged as Greensense earthworm castings.
+Now my absolute favorite is worm castings, but in the past it’s been difficult to find in small enough quantities for a reasonable price.
+However, here are some earthworm castings in the smaller quantities — I usually get it in the 15 lb size.

 But I’ve found something else pretty recently that I like; it’s called Terracycle organic fertilizer.